 Did we mention that walks in Oxfordshire are peaceful?
 Just look at this!
 Our route now follows the course of the meandering River Thames for about two miles.
 There are plenty of great opportunities along the riverbank to find a quiet spot for a picnic!

 The return route of our Bampton walk starts when we reach Old Man's Bridge, a narrow and steep wooden bridge over the Thames.
 Cross over and admire the views, then follow the footpath signs, which direct you along the field edge, turning left onto a slightly wider track which joins Marsh Lane on a sharp corner.
-Turn right on Marsh Lane and continue to the next track crossroad.
+Turn right on Marsh Lane and continue to the next track crossroads.
 Turn left and head towards the line of trees.

 Follow a tree-lined path and after about 150 metres turn sharp right between a line of trees.
 At a T-junction, turn left and follow the well-trodden track all the way back to Weald Street.
 Retrace your route back towards Bampton, but when the main road crosses the Shill Brook, take the small footpath on the left that runs alongside Bridge House.